pvcy/anonymize-project/README.md

 * An active Privacy Dynamics account.
 Don't have one?
 You can get one [here](https://signup.privacydynamics.io/).
 * Source data stored in a Postgresql, accessible to the Privacy Dynamics service.
 * A configured Project within your Privacy Dynamics account using your Postgresql data source as a Origin Connection.
-* Machine-to-machine credentials for your account.
-[Contact us](mailto:support@privacydynamics.io) so we can generate those for you.
+* Machine-to-machine (API) credentials for your account.
+You can generate the required client ID and secret within the web UI.

 # Usage